MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/gcp-terraform-windows.md

 # Use a Terraform plan to deploy a Google Cloud Platform Windows instance and connect it to Azure Arc

-The following README will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy a Windows Server GCP instance and connect it as an Azure Arc enabled server resource.
+This article provides guidance for using the provided [Terraform](https://www.terraform.io/) plan to deploy a Windows Server GCP instance and connect it as an Azure Arc enabled server resource.

 ## Prerequisites